 LGBT rights marchers take to streets to express pride, anger at White House

-Tens of thousands of LGBT rights supporters marched across the U.S. on Sunday, celebrating gains but expressed anger over threats posed by the Trump administration.
+Tens of thousands of LGBT rights supporters marched across the U.S. on Sunday, celebrating gains but expressing anger over threats they say are posed by the Trump administration.

 Activists have been embittered by the White House’s rollback of federal guidance advising school districts to let transgender students to use the bathrooms and locker rooms that corresponds to their gender identities.